 A high-capacity wastewater pump station in a significant suburban growth area

-An expanding community is outgrowing its infrastructure, and our job was to design a bigger pumping station to serve that community’s needs.
-Located on the North Carolina/South Carolina state line, the existing pumping station is undersized for current development and flows—so it wouldn’t be able to keep up with growth.
+With Charlotte’s suburbs outgrowing existing infrastructure, the City needed a bigger pumping station to serve their expanded community’s needs.
+Located on the North Carolina/South Carolina state line, the previous pumping station was undersized for current and future development and flows.

+Our job?
+Owner’s advisor services as well as planning, modeling, survey, design, permitting, easements, and construction administration for the replacement and relocation of the Clems Branch Pump Station.
 Starting with a preliminary engineering report, we explored a range of alternatives that considered lifecycle costs, expected useful lives of components, maintenance, public perception, and environmental impacts.
-The research done, we contributed planning, modeling, survey, design, permitting, easements, and construction administration to replace and relocate the Clems Branch pump station with a new 4 MGD (millions of gallons per day) pumping station.
+The new station can pump 4 MGD (millions of gallons per day).

-Construction begins in 2018, and when it’s complete, the Clems Branch pump station, gravity sewer, and force main will include a wastewater grinder, a triplex submersible pumping station with a 16-foot by 16-foot wet well, a force main, an emergency bypass pumping connection, a magnetic flow meter, odor control, a pump control building, a spill detention basin, a gravity sewer extension, a generator, and electrical/SCADA.
+Finished in December 2021, the Clems Branch Pump Station, Gravity Sewer, and Force Main includes a wastewater grinder, a triplex submersible pumping station with 16-foot by 16-foot (4.9-metre by 4.9-metre) wet well, 6,000 feet (1.8 kilometres) of force main, an emergency bypass pumping connection, a magnetic flow meter, odor control, a pump control building, a spill detention basin, a gravity sewer extension, and a generator.

 We're better together